TheEliForbes/cronus-monitoring/GRAFANA.md

     access: proxy
     isDefault: true

-- Name: The given name of the datasource, this is how it will be referred to in queries.
+- `name`: The given name of the datasource, this is how it will be referred to in queries.

-- Type: The type of Datasource.
-[Comprehensive List](http://docs.grafana.org/features/datasources/).
+- `type`: The type of Datasource, see [Grafana's comprehensive list](http://docs.grafana.org/features/datasources/).

+- `database`: The InfluxDB database used by Grafana.

-- Url: The protocol, IP, and port of the given datasource's API.
+- `url`: The protocol, IP, and port of the given datasource's API.

-- Access: The method of access, browser or server.
+- `access`: The method of access, browser or server.
 Proxy is equivalent to server.

-- isDefault: Determines if this datasource is set as default for queries.
+- `isDefault`: Determines if this datasource is set as default for queries.

 Again, we recommend that you read up on your particular datasource over on [Grafana's Datasource page](http://docs.grafana.org/features/datasources/).

-### Host Prep

-If you take a look at `systemDashboardTemplate.txt`, you should notice that there are numerous references to `WATCHEDNODE` in host-name comparisons.

-> Ex. `SELECT x FROM y WHERE (\"host\" =~ /WATCHEDNODE/) . . .`

-If you made a variable for your host names, and have a somewhat sophisticated IDE, you should be able to easily replace all occurrences of the name to `WATCHEDNODE`.

-> You may also utilize a different identifier, but we recommend what is used in `generateDashboards.sh` for consistency.

 ### Generation Script Prep